Fabrizio-Caruso/CBM-BASIC-10-liners/C128/MiniConan_README.txt

 - The Quests
 1. Eerie Forest (only trolls and orcs here)
 2. Cave (only trolls, orcs and elves here)
-3. Dark Woods (trolls, orcss, elves amd werewolves here)
+3. Dark Woods (trolls, orcs, elves and werewolves here)

 - Enemies fights
-When you fight, you lose an ammount of energy that depends:
+When you fight, you lose an amount of energy that depends:
-- the enemy strenght
+- the enemy strength
 - the number of enemies (quadratically)
 - a constant random factor
 - your armor
 A fight ends with dead enemies.
 You may also die if your energy is below zero.

 - Escapes
-When you try an escape you may succed or fail.
+When you try an escape you may succeed or fail.
 When you fail you get a penalty that depends on:
 - the enemy speed
 - the number of enemies (quadratically)
 - a constant random factor
 The lost points are significantly fewer than in a fight.
-After you fail you can decide to try an escpae or attack.
+After you fail you can decide to try an escape or attack.
-If you have a positive boots level, your escape will always succed with no lost points but your boot level decreases by 1.
+If you have a positive boots level, your escape will always succeed with no lost points but your boot level decreases by 1.

 - Game progression
-The number of enemies will slowly increaes in all 3 quests
+The number of enemies will slowly increases in all 3 quests

 - Strategy
 Simple initial strategy is to attack weak enemies and escape from strong and weak enemies.